CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.2.2 Provision for IT forensics.txt

 ### 1.3 Delimitation

 The module does not describe any requirements to ensure that attacks are detected.
-These are contained in the module DER.1 * Detection of safety-relevant events * and are assumed in the present block.
+These are contained in block DER.1 * Detection of safety-relevant events * and are assumed in the present block.
 Also, no criteria and processes are explained, by means of which the responsible persons can decide, whether an IT security incident must be examined forensisch or not.
 The decision is made while the incident is being handled (see DER.2.1 * Incident Management *).

 Furthermore, the module deals only with precautionary measures, which are fundamental for later IT forensic investigations.
 How the actual forensic analysis is performed is therefore not the subject of this module.